 An intelligent narcissist is likely also a psychopath.
 They can use and abuse people with little or no remorse.
 They often gravitate to the profession of the Con-man.
 They are adept at gaining the confidence of the people they swindle.

-Sadly, a con-man only needs to be just slightly more intelligent than the person or people they target.
-They tell lies convincingly because they are willing to do and say anything and everything without remorse.
-They use the tools of greed and fear to manipulate.
+Sadly, a con-man only needs to be just slightly more intelligent than the person they target.
+They tell lies convincingly because they will do and say anything and everything without remorse.
+They use the tools of greed and fear to manipulate others.

 The Perfect Storm